abr-designs/global-game-jam-24/BrennanNotes.md

  - Level is now centered on 0 in the x-axis
 	- just needed to move the === LEVEL === container as well as the king character
  - Marked some architecture prefabs as static (in case of baked lighting)
- - Turned on SM_Buildings colliders in scene (wall prefabs already have box colliders on them)
+ - Turned off SM_Buildings colliders in scene (wall prefabs already have box colliders on them)
 	- scaled wall prefabs colliders appropriately (added some extra height to prevent things going over the top)
  - Added shatterVFX and shatterSFX to the PropObject for when shattered event is triggered
 	- this was used for crate/barrel dust + pieces effects